resema/cheatsheets/cpsa-f.md

 - **Environment**: data, control flow, events are transferred to and from possible different kinds of neighbors (--> context view)
 - **Principles (aka Concept)**: rule that holds for the whole system or several parts of it
 - **Design and evolution**: cross-cutting and system-wide decisions might become necessary during both initial design and ongoing evolution and maintenance of systems
+-  **Software-Intensive Systems**: computer programs, procedures, and possibly associated documentation and data pertaining to the operation of a computer system
+   -  a collection of building blocks
+   -  **interface**: represents a well-defined access point to the system or its building blocks
+   -  **building block**: is the central basic element from which the static structure of a software architecture is constructed

+@startuml
+component
+@enduml

 ---
 ## 1.2.
 Goals and benefits of software architecture (R1)